Awards

 Process: Recipients will be selected by the divisional promotion and tenure review panels based on materials in the promotion and tenure dossiers submitted to the college.
 No separate nomination process is required.
 The awards will be presented at the Arts and Sciences spring event.

-Contact: Shari Speer, Associate Dean, Faculty Affairs, ascfacultyaffairs@osu.edu
+Contact: Kristi Williams, Associate Dean, Faculty Affairs, ascfacultyaffairs@osu.edu

 The Arts and Sciences Distinguished Professorship is an honorific title, not a new faculty rank.
 This award serves to honor full professor colleagues who have excelled in teaching, service, and research/creative activity, and whose work has demonstrated significant impact on their fields, students, college and university, and/or the public.
 It is essential that such professorships be reserved for the most distinguished faculty.
 Therefore, no more than 10% of the total number of full professors in the College of Arts and Sciences may hold this title at any one time.